bobm123/dewarp/README.md

 # Dewarp

 An interactive perspective transform tool for correcting image distortion.
 Select 4 corner points on a distorted image and dewarp will automatically straighten and correct the perspective.
+If real world dimensions (mm, inch or pixels) are known, they can be added on the right page.

 ![Dewarp Screenshot](assets/Clipboard01.png)